At Menninger, we recognize it can be very stressful to have a loved one experiencing psychiatric illness and not know how to help.

 That’s why we encourage patients in the Professionals in Crisis Program (PIC) to include their spouses, partners, children and parents as a vital part of their path to wellness.
 We provide families with education

 about diagnoses and treatment options and help them understand how to support their loved ones.
 Regularly scheduled family meetings are often a vital component of treatment.

-With the patient's permission, the PIC social work staff establishes and maintains regular contact with family members to encourage growth in family relationships and ensure as smooth a transition as possible for the patient's return to family life.
+With the patient's permission, the treatment team establishes and maintains regular contact with family members.
+The team also coordinates on-site visits, phone calls and scheduled videoconferencing between the patient and family members to encourage growth in family relationships and ensure as smooth a transition as possible for the patient's return to family life.

 The discharge planning process begins at the time of admission.
 The goal is to develop a support network and less intensive treatment for the patient after leaving Menninger.